Growing Beautiful Baptisia

 When to plant:

-Any time during the growing season, although plants will get off to a better start and require less watering if you get them in the ground in early spring or wait until the cooler weather of fall.
+Any time during the growing season, although plants will get off to a better start and require less watering if you get them in the ground in early spring or wait until cooler fall weather.

 Spacing:

 Typically 3 to 4 feet apart, depending on their spread at maturity.
-Because plants can take years to reach their full size, don’t be tempted to space them close together.
-Baptisias form a deep root system, so they are difficult to move once they make themselves at home.
+Plants can take years to reach their full size, but don’t be tempted to space them close together.
+Baptisias form a deep root system, so they are difficult to move once established.

 Soil: